 To obtain a non-resident permit, you must provide proof of out-of-state residency and that the OHV is not owned by a Utah resident.
 The cost for a 12-month permit is $30.
 Revenues generated from OHV user fees are dedicated to construction, improvement, operation and maintenance of OHV trails throughout Utah.

-Non-resident OHV Permits are available online or in person at authorized vendor locations throughout Utah and at a few locations in surrounding states.
+Non-resident OHV permits are available online or in person at authorized vendor locations throughout Utah and at a few locations in surrounding states.
 When applying in person, please bring the following:

 - Proof of residency: driver's license or other state issued identification.

-- Proof of ownership: title or current registration
+- Proof of ownership: title or current registration or bill of sale

 - $30 for each machine